rlangc/User-Installation-Guide-for-Articulate-Storyline/README.md

 2. Sign In to Your Account
    - Use the same Articulate account credentials you used during the download process.
 3 Start Storyline
-    - In the Articulate 360 dashboard, find Storyline and click Launch.
+    - In the Articulate 360 dashboard, find Storyline and click Launch
 4. Activate the Software
-    - If you have a subscription, your activation should be automatic.
+    - If you have a subscription, your activation should be automatic
-    - If you have a trial version, you will see the number of days remaining.
+    - If you have a trial version, you will see the number of days remaining
-    - If you purchased a perpetual license, enter your product key when prompted.
+    - If you purchased a perpetual license, enter your product key when prompted

 <h3>6.
 Updating Articulate Storyline</h3>

 To ensure you have the latest features and security updates:
-1. Open Articulate 360.
+1. Open Articulate 360
-2. Click on your profile picture (top right).
+2. Click on your profile picture (top right)
-3. Select Check for Updates.
+3. Select Check for Updates
-4. If an update is available, follow the prompts to install it.
+4. If an update is available, follow the prompts to install it

 <h3>7.
 Troubleshooting Common Issues</h3>